 About a kilometre away.
 North Korea.

 A few minutes later we passed a dozen or so girls in a procession.
 Nothing unusual about that except for the fact that the taxi driver felt the need to bring the grouping to my attention.
 I’d no idea what he was saying, but again I understood.
 Having read pre-arrival that Dandong is a popular place for North Korean hostesses working in Korean restaurants, another much needed source of revenue for their impoverished homeland, I deduced that they were North Koreans.

 “Anyong haseyo” I said in reply to the taxi driver, ‘hello, how are you?’ in Korean.

 Immediately he laughed an appreciative laugh, understanding I understood him by him understanding me.
 No more words were said until we arrived at my hotel.

-Belying its relative remoteness, Dandong is a popular place, especially with South Koreans as it’s about as close to their northern neighbour as they can get, even closer than a visit to the DMZ.
-Needless to say the Chinese flock here too, both to see their border and for the uniqueness of the place – being here affords them the opportunity to immerse themselves in all things Korea while gawking across into the Hermit Kingdom, the latter of which they can do from either from the banks of the city’s Yalu River, from a tourist boats plying its waters or from the end of the so-called Broken Bridge, the city’s definite symbol and its biggest draw.
+Belying its relative remoteness, Dandong is a popular place, especially with South Koreans – It’s about as close to their northern neighbour as they can get, even closer than a visit to the DMZ.
+Needless to say the Chinese flock here too, both to see their own border and to experience the uniqueness of the city – being here affords them the opportunity, while remaining in China, to immerse themselves in all things Korea while gawking across into the Hermit Kingdom, the latter of which they can do from either from the banks of the city’s Yalu River, from tourist boats that ply its waters, or from the end of the so-called Broken Bridge, the city’s definite symbol and by some way its biggest draw.